 Biogas forms as a result of biological processes in sewage treatment plants, waste landfills and livestock manure management systems.
 The biogas can be captured and burned for electricity generation.

-MGE will purchase this electricity at a cost of over $1 million annually.
-This locally produced renewable energy will significantly reduce phosphorus runoff into local waterways.
-Currently, most of the phosphorus from these farms discharges to the Yahara Watershed causing green algae and other weed growth in Dane County's lakes.
+This locally produced renewable energy will significantly reduce phosphorus runoff into local waterways and improve water quality.
+Previously, a portion of the phosphorus from these farms discharged to the Yahara Watershed.
+Phosphorus causes green algae and other weed growth in lakes and waterways.

 The manure digester completed its first full year of operation at the end of 2014.
 The digester generated 13,151,840 kilowatt-hours (kWh) of electricity in 2015, which is enough to power approximately 2,100 homes.
 This renewable biomass energy is added to MGE's community energy grid as part of its overall fuel mix.